psaia/gen-dockercfg/README.md

 # gen-dockercfg
 Simple bash script to generate a base64 encoded dockercfg for a kubernetes docker registry secret.
-This is useful for when you need to create the dockercfg code manually instead of running: `kubectl create secret docker-registry mydockercfg \ --docker-server "your-server" ...`
+This is useful for when you need to create the dockercfg code manually instead of running: `kubectl create secret docker-registry mydockercfg \ --docker-server "your-server" ...`.
+Creating a values.yaml for [helm](https://helm.sh/) would be a good use case.

 ### Usage